Neighbour arrested over theft of Rs 1 cr, 267 sovereign gold heist in Kerala's Kannur

 The accused, Lijeesh (45), was taken into custody on Saturday by an investigation team formed to probe the case, the police said.

-KANNUR: Kerala police arrested the neighbour of a trader in connection with the theft of over Rs 1 crore and 267 sovereigns of gold from the latter's residence in Kannur district about two weeks ago.
+KANNUR: The Kerala police on Monday arrested the neighbour of a trader in connection with the theft of over Rs 1 crore and 267 sovereigns of gold, valued at approximately Rs 1.52 crore, from the latter's residence in Kannur district about two weeks ago.

 The accused, Lijeesh (45), was taken into custody on Saturday by an investigation team formed to probe the case, the police said.
 His arrest was recorded on Monday after he confessed to his crime on Sunday evening during interrogation.

-The stolen cash amounting to Rs 1.21 crore and 267 sovereigns of gold were recovered from beneath a cot at the house of Lijeesh, a welder, Kannur city police commissioner, Ajit Kumar, told a press conference.
+The stolen cash amounting to Rs 1.21 crore and 267 sovereigns of gold were recovered from beneath a cot at the house of Lijeesh.

 The breakthrough in the investigation came through CCTV footage and fingerprint evidence, the police said.

-During investigation, the fingerprints were matched with similar evidence collected from other cases and were found to match an unresolved theft that occurred in Keecheri in the district a year ago.
+During the investigation, the fingerprints were matched with similar evidence collected from other cases and were found to match with an unresolved theft that occurred in Keecheri in the district a year ago.

 CCTV footage showed the accused, a bald-headed man, returning to the same house the day after the theft, raising suspicions of the involvement of someone familiar with the household, the police said.